United States–European Union relations: Delegations

-Diplomatic relations are maintained between the US and the EU, as an independent body, as well as all EU member states.
+Diplomatic relations are maintained between the U.S. and the EU, as an independent body, as well as all EU member states.

-The EU is represented in the US by the Delegation of the European Union to the United States in Washington, D.C.
+The EU is represented in the U.S. by the Delegation of the European Union to the United States in Washington, D.C.
 Opened in 1954, it was the first overseas delegation of the EU's forerunner, the European Coal and Steel Community (ECSC).
-The current EU ambassador to the United States, since 2014, is David O'Sullivan.
+The current EU ambassador to the United States, since 2024, is Jovita Neliupšienė.
 Additionally, all 27 EU member states have an embassy in Washington, D.C.

 The United States' diplomatic mission to the EU is the United States Mission to the European Union in Brussels.
-The current US ambassador to the EU, since 2014, is Anthony Gardner.
+The current U.S. ambassador to the EU, since 2022, is Mark Gitenstein.
 The United States established a diplomatic mission to the ECSC in 1956 in the city of Luxembourg and, in 1961, the United States Mission to the European Communities in Brussels.
-The US has embassies in all 27 EU member states.
+The U.S. has embassies in all 27 EU member states.

-The Transatlantic Economic Council is a bilateral forum for economic cooperation between the EU and US established during the 2007 US-EU Summit.
-It meets at least once per year and is jointly headed by the US Deputy National Security Advisor for International Economic Affairs and the EU's Commissioner for Trade.
+The Transatlantic Economic Council is a bilateral forum for economic cooperation between the EU and U.S. established during the 2007 US-EU Summit.
+It meets at least once per year and is jointly headed by the U.S. Deputy National Security Advisor for International Economic Affairs and the EU's Commissioner for Trade.

 Diplomacy

-The US and the EU share two different approaches to diplomacy.
-The scholar Michael Smith defined the US as a "warrior state".
+The U.S. and the EU each has a distinct approach to diplomacy.
+The scholar Michael Smith defined the U.S. as a "warrior state".
 This refers to its diplomatic approach based on sovereignty, state action and the use of military capabilities.
 On the other hand, the EU displays a diplomacy which is one of a "trading state".
 This means that EU diplomacy focuses on soft power, negotiation and trade.
 The EU diplomatic style reflects the fact that there is not a strong and cohesive foreign policy among its member states.
-The US and EU diplomatic features are also reflected in their relations with the United Nations.
-The EU relies more on the permission of the UN in order to use force abroad while the US adopts a position of opposition towards UN authorization for interference.
+The U.S. and EU diplomatic features are also reflected in their relations with the United Nations.
+The EU relies more on the permission of the UN in order to use force abroad while the U.S. adopts a position of opposition towards UN authorization for interference.

+Poland is urging the EU to start a campaign in the U.S. to enhance transatlantic relations and combat Russian disinformation before the U.S. presidential election.
+The focus is on showcasing the benefits of EU-U.S. cooperation and correcting false narratives, especially regarding European aid to Ukraine.
+This move responds to Russian efforts to undermine support for Ukraine.